Skip to content

 Campbell Simpson - Journalist for Gizmodo - Lost 1,400 Bitcoin

-Campbell Simpson purchased 1,400 bitcoin for $25 in 2010.
+Campbell Simpson purchased 1,400 Bitcoin for $25 in 2010.
 Unfortunately, he threw out his hard drive after breaking up with his girlfriend.
-A mistake that at todays value cost him about $70 million dollars.
+A mistake that at today’s value cost him about $120 million.

 Brad Yasar – EQIFI CEO – Thousands of Lost Bitcoin